TrentBrunson/Pewlett-Hackard-Analysis/README.md

 Examing table #1 above highlights other questions as to why such a disparity exists between the Managers and other titles.
 This could be as simple as the type of experience required for the role.
 However, more importantly, a few additional queries would reveal if one of the retiring set of titles is a disproportionately large segment of the total population.
 This would help identify potentioal resource gaps and provide time to start addressing those (if any) now.

-Technical Analysis Deliverable 1: Number of Retiring Employees by Title.

-You will create three new tables,
--- one showing number of [titles] retiring,

--- one showing number of employees with each title,

-and one showing a list of current employees born between Jan.
-1, 1952 and Dec.
-31, 1955.
-New tables are exported as CSVs.